MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

 The SHA solution has the following components:

 * **Application** - BIG-IP published service protected by SHA.
-  * The application validates user credentials against Active Directory
+  * The application validates user credentials
-  * Use any directory, including Active Directory Lightweight Directory Services, open source, and so on
+  * Use any directory, open source, and so on
 * **Microsoft Entra ID** - Security Assertion Markup Language (SAML) identity provider (IdP) that verifies user credentials, Conditional Access, and SSO to the BIG-IP.
   * With SSO, Microsoft Entra ID provides attributes to the BIG-IP, including user identifiers
 * **BIG-IP** - reverse-proxy and SAML service provider (SP) to the application.